Life Coaching vs. Therapy: What's the Difference?Sep 13, 2021

 3. The result of the service

 Helping people get out of the "stuck in a rut" situation is the primary goal of life coaching.
 Many coaching clients seek to improve and try to figure out what they want to do better in the future.
 Coaching services are action-oriented, and life coaches focus on this by telling their clients what to do exactly to get to the ideal future the client is envisioning.
-It is also the coach's job to use metrics and systems to gauge the client's success to ensure that their dreams are achieved.
+It is also the coach's job to use metrics and systems to gauge the client's success to ensure that they achieve their dreams.

 Emotional wellness and improved mental health are the main goals that therapy seeks to achieve for clients.
-People who should seek therapy are those that are currently experiencing mental health issues and personality disorders.
-People who experience these problems usually have to be referred by somebody else since they themselves will most probably not realize that there is something wrong with their mental health.
+People who should seek treatment are those that are currently experiencing mental health issues and personality disorders.
+People who experience these problems usually have to be referred by somebody else since they will probably not realize something is wrong with their mental health.
 The clinical services provided by a licensed therapist aim to explore the client's subconscious and unconscious mind so that the therapist can better understand the client's present behavior patterns.
-Past trauma and past relationships become key to figuring out why the present behavioral patterns occur.
+Past trauma and past relationships become crucial to figuring out why the current behavioral patterns occur.
 Therapists can refer for further treatment if needed.

 4. Structure of the service

-Both life coaching and therapy involve sessions talking with the client but how they are conducted for both professions is different.
+Both life coaching and therapy involve sessions talking with the client, but each professional conducts sessions differently.

 Therapy involves a more unstructured approach with sessions.
-These meetings usually happen where clients state to the therapist what's bugging them mentally and what areas they are having problems with.
+These meetings usually happen where clients state to the therapist what's bugging them mentally and the problem areas in their lives.
 The therapist will then respond accordingly depending on what the client says and analyze and understand from there.
 Therapy is a long-term process and can last for years, depending on the client's general well-being.
 Changes in the client's mental health don't happen overnight, and adjustments will have to be made depending on how the client is acting and faring.
 A therapist aims to identify the mental illnesses the client might have to be referred for treatment and eventually become better mentally.